marbu/fedora-post-install/README.md

-# fedora-post-install
+# Fedora post install

-Scripts and ansible playbooks to automate post install setup of my fedora machines.
+This repository contains scripts and ansible playbooks to automate post install setup of my fedora machine(s).